MrAsterisco/homebridge-hisense-tv/README.md

 ## Configure the plugin

 You can use the Homebridge UI to make changes to the plugin configuration.
-You must set the "Homebridge MAC Address" to the mac address you found out previously and then configure your TVs (include the { } if configuring on Windows).
+You must set the "Homebridge MAC Address" to the mac address you found out previously and then configure your TVs.
 Then, just add all the TVs you have authorized earlier:

 - as ID, you can input your TV's S/N or your own identifier, as long as it's unique in your Home.
 You can also leave the default value, if you have just one TV.
 Whatever you input, will be displayed as the accessory "Serial Number" in Home.
 - as name, input the display name that the Home app will suggest when adding this TV to your Home.
+- as Visible Apps, input `true` if you want to show your TV apps as input sources.
+- as Apps, input the list of apps you want to show as input sources.
+If you leave this empty, all apps will be shown.
+- as TV Type, input the type of TV you have.
+If your TV is always on, you can change this to `fakeSleep` or `pictureSettings`.
+Please check out [Always On TVs (TVs that aren't fully turning off)](#always-on-tvs-tvs-that-arent-fully-turning-off).
+  - if `tvType` is `pictureSettings` the following properties are required
+    - `menuId` - the picture setting to check for sleep
+    - `menuFlag` - the value of the picture settings to check for sleep
 - as IP address, input the IP that you have assigned to your TV.
 - as MAC Address, input the MAC Address of your TV (if your TV is connected both via WiFi and Ethernet, make sure to configure the interface that your TV is using).
 - as SSLMode, input the SSL mode that your TV requires that you previously found out during activation.

+For each TV there are advanced settings that can be configured if tvType is `Default`:
+- `pollingInterval` (default: 4) - seconds to wait between polling the tv for the on/off state
+- `wolInterval` (default: 400) - milliseconds to wait between sending WoL packets
+- `wolRetries` (default: 3) - number of times to send WoL packets to account for packet loss

 Repeat the configuration for each TV you want to use, then restart Homebridge.